-Starting in Mar.
-2017, only Case Administrators and License Administrators will be able to submit support cases.
-Please make sure to define valid Case Administrators for your Veeam licenses.
+Only the License Administrator and designated Case Administrators are able to submit support cases.
+Please be sure to verify your License Administrator and define valid Case Administrators for your Veeam licenses.
 This change only affects cases submitted via the customer portal.
 If you need immediate support, feel free to call in to the support line: https://my.veeam.com/#/support/phone-support

 Please also note Veeam Support is not able to change the Case Administrator for an account.
-This action can only be performed by License Administrators (primary or secondary) for a given account.
+This action can only be performed by the License Administrator for a given Support ID.

-To view your Production Licenses or discover what email is assigned as the License Administrator please click here: https://my.veeam.com/#/licenses/production
+To view your Production Licenses or verify what email is assigned as the License Administrator please click here: https://my.veeam.com/#/licenses/production

-If you are a primary or a secondary license administrator, you already have access to case administrators management on My Account or by going here https://my.veeam.com/#/case-administrators-management.
+If you are the License Administrator, you already have access to case administrators management on My Account or by following this link: https://my.veeam.com/#/case-administrators-management.
 Here you can manage Case Administrators for all your licenses (Support IDs).

 Note: If the link for Case Administrator Management does not load, this means you are not presently a License Administrator for any contracts.

 If you have lost access to the License Administrator account or would like it to be changed, please create a licensing case.

 How do you assign Case Administrators to a license?

 Click Create Case Administrator to invite someone to manage your support cases.
 A Case Administrator can be an employee of your company, a reseller or a third-party contractor.
 On the next page you will need to provide their e-mail address.

 If the person to whom you would like to give Case Administrator rights does not have a profile on veeam.com, you may be asked to specify their name and company.
 If your Case Administrator's company is not yet registered on veeam.com some additional information may be requested.